 Connect GoToWebinar with Pardot:

-- Log in to Pardot and go to Admin | Connectors, then click Create New Connector.
+- Log in to Pardot.
+Navigate to: Admin → Connectors, then click Create New Connector.

-– Optionally, you can choose to create prospects in Pardot if they don’t already exist.
+- Next, click GoToWebinar in the webinars section and enter your username for GoToWebinar.
+Optionally, you can choose to create prospects in Pardot if they don’t already exist.

 - Click Verify Now to authorize your GoToWebinar account once the connector is saved.